-SEQUOIA PARALEGAL ASSOCIATION CODE OF ETHICS
+SEQUOIA PARALEGAL ASSOCIATION CODE OF ETHIC

-A paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who is qualified to work as a paralegal pursuant to California Business and Professions Code §6450.
+A paralegal is a person qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity who is qualified to work as a paralegal pursuant to California Business and Professions Code §6450.

 THE SEQUOIA PARALEGAL ASSOCIATION adopts the following definition as ethics: The discipline of dealing with what is good and bad and with moral duty and obligation.

 The SEQUOIA PARALEGAL ASSOCIATION adheres to and adopts the following Code of

 Ethics to ensure the highest standards of professionalism and integrity by its members:

 A paralegal must not perform any of the duties that attorneys only may perform nor take any actions that attorneys may not take.

 A paralegal may perform any task which is properly delegated and supervised by an attorney, as long as the attorney is ultimately responsible to the client, maintains a direct relationship with the client, and assumes professional responsibility for the work product.